 When I make mistakes or fumble along the road; when it seems like heaven has come crashing down, what keeps me going is the understanding that something good will come forth through the rubble.

-There you have it, the top 7 bible verses that have affected my life.
+Now, there you have it, the top 7 bible verses that have affected my life.

 So, what scriptures have made similar indelible impact on your life?
 Please share them in the comments section.